MicrosoftDocs/sql-docs/docs/2014/database-engine/sql-server-locks-object.md

 ms.assetid: ace04f0d-3993-4444-8317-ca39d7087e49
 caps.latest.revision: 22
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # SQL Server, Locks Object
-  The **SQLServer:Locks** object in Microsoft [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] provides information about [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] locks on individual resource types.
-Locks are held on [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] resources, such as rows read or modified during a transaction, to prevent concurrent use of resources by different transactions.
+  The **SQLServer:Locks** object in Microsoft [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] provides information about [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] locks on individual resource types.
+Locks are held on [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] resources, such as rows read or modified during a transaction, to prevent concurrent use of resources by different transactions.
 For example, if an exclusive (X) lock is held on a row within a table by a transaction, no other transaction can modify that row until the lock is released.
 Minimizing locks increases concurrency, which can improve performance.
 Multiple instances of the **Locks** object can be monitored at the same time, with each instance representing a lock on a resource type.

- This table describes the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] **Locks** counters.
+ This table describes the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] **Locks** counters.

 |SQL Server Locks counters|Description|
 |-------------------------------|-----------------|